chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 'I' + 'love' + 'bees'
 {% endhighlight %}

-4. What's wrong with the following example:
+4. What is wrong with the following example:

 {% highlight python %}
 brothers_age = 21